Guide to the Kentucky Foundation for Women Records, 1985-2016

 Finally, the largest series, the Grant Files Series, contains documentation on the evolution of the Foundation's grant program over the years, as well as files on those projects that received grant monies from the Foundation from 1986 to 1993.
 The Foundation awarded grants to both men and women, though women are in the majority.
 The grants supported the work of visual artists, writers, scholars, musicians, composers, documentary and fiction filmmakers, playwrights, painters, sculptors, puppeteers, quilters and other fabric artists, political activists, advocates for physically handicapped women, and those concerned with women and religion and women's employment issues.
 A unique concern of the grant givers was supporting the exploration and improvement of the situation of women in Appalachia, encouraging women to explore and study the wilderness, and defining and encouraging the emerging field of Ecofeminism.

-The addition (Accession 2001-0012) (2208 items, 3.8 lin. ft.; dated 1986-1999) is minimally processed.
-This addition continues to document the process of publishing The American Voice.
+The addition (Accession 2001-0012) (2208 items, 3.8 lin. ft.; dated 1986-1999) continues to document the process of publishing The American Voice.
 Materials include correspondence, board minutes, grant applications and evaluations, financial statements, video (3) and audio (4) cassettes and one audio compact disc, and information files for volumes 32-49.
 Also included are writings by Sallie Bingham.
 Acquired as part of the Sallie Bingham Center for Women's History and Culture.

 The addition (Accession 2007-0126) (5 lin. ft.) consists primarily of files documenting the organization's grant program, and also includes project files, files related to the feminist literary journal The American Voice, publications, and files from Hopscotch House.

 - David M. Rubenstein Rare Book & Manuscript Library